 - All Permits and Inspections required by local laws in your area.

-With HVAC projects like this, there are several other items that may also be included in the cost of central air installation, they include:
+With HVAC projects like this, there are several other items that could be included as well in the cost of central air installation, they include:

 - Electric, Oil or Gas Furnace.